 What motivated you to start?

+My background is as a holistic skincare consultant and trained Herbalist.
 With nearly a decade of experience in the organic spa and natural skincare industry, I spent a long time researching the ingredients in ‘natural’ skincare products.
 While there are truly honest companies who hold themselves to a standard of purity, I noticed an ongoing trend of greenwashing with some companies claiming to value environmentally friendly and healthy body care ingredients.
 I observed real inconsistencies with what companies were saying and what was actually in their products.
 Whether we put products on our bodies or into our waterways, eventually we are left to deal with the consequences.

 I created Communion Botanicals because I wanted to see a line that people could trust… skincare products without harmful hidden ingredients… products that were as close to nature as possible… products that don’t use endangered or at-risk plant species (as some other “natural” skincare companies do).
 The natural skincare market has been quickly expanding and it’s easy to get overwhelmed with making healthy choices for ourselves and the earth.
 That’s what motivated me to build this company.